Teva Pharm expects to start paying U.S. opioid settlement in 2023 - CEO | Business

 Teva Pharm expects to start paying U.S. opioid settlement in 2023 - CEO

-Teva Pharmaceutical Industries expects to finalise an opioid settlement in the United States by year-end and start paying in 2023, its chief executive said on Sunday, while also questioning the company's very low share price.
+Teva Pharmaceutical Industries expects to finalise an opioid settlement in the United States by year-end and start paying in 2023, its chief executive said on Sunday, while confirming he was unlikely to renew his contract next year.

-Teva Pharmaceutical Industries expects to finalize an opioid settlement in the United States by year-end and start paying in 2023, its chief executive said on Sunday, while also questioning the company's very low share price.
+Teva Pharmaceutical Industries expects to finalise an opioid settlement in the United States by year-end and start paying in 2023, its chief executive said on Sunday, while confirming he was unlikely to renew his contract next year.
 After years of negotiations, Israel-based Teva in July proposed a $4.35 billion nationwide settlement - mostly cash and partly medicines that will amount to $300 million to $400 million over 13 years - to resolve its opioid lawsuits.

-U.S. states, cities, and counties filed more than 3,000 lawsuits against opioid manufacturers, distributors, and pharmacies, accusing them of playing down the risks of addiction and failing to stop pills from being diverted for illegal use.
-CEO Kare Schultz said the company was working on legal wording that should be wrapped up by the end of September.
+U.S. states, cities and counties filed more than 3,000 lawsuits against opioid manufacturers, distributors and pharmacies, accusing them of playing down the risks of addiction and failing to stop pills from being diverted for illegal use.
+CEO Kare Schultz said Teva was working on legal wording that should be wrapped up by the end of September.
 It then needs approval from states and subdivisions within states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)